Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 }
 ```

 The `NamedEntity` interface gets all of the members of the `Customer` class.
-That’s currently the id and the name.
+That's currently the id and the name.

 The flexibility of using classes as interfaces seems great, but there are some major architectural concerns to bear in mind.

 ## The Stable Abstractions Principle

-I’m going to summarise quite a broad architectural concern here, there is a lot more to this than I can cover briefly.
-Your code can be charted on the “I/A” graph, where abstractness (A) is plotted against stability (I).
+I'm going to summarise quite a broad architectural concern here, there is a lot more to this than I can cover briefly.
+Your code can be charted on the "I/A" graph, where abstractness (A) is plotted against stability (I).
 The main sequence of your code should follow the diagonal line from the top left (highly abstract, highly stable) to the bottom right (highly concrete, highly unstable).

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2017/11/zone-of-pain-and-zone-of-uselessness.png" alt="Zone of Pain and Zone of Uselessness" loading="lazy"}
 :::